eurompi/eurompi.github.io/_pages/posters.md

 <p>All submissions will undergo a peer-review process, with each submission receiving at least two reviews.
 The reviews are single-blind, and the names of the authors will be seen by the reviewers.</p>

-<p>Accepted posters and short papers will be presented during the poster session at EuroMPI 2023, providing an excellent opportunity for networking and discussions with the conference attendees.
+<p>Accepted posters and short papers will be presented during the poster session at EuroMPI/USA 2025, providing an excellent opportunity for networking and discussions with the conference attendees.
 The accepted short papers and posters will be published informally on the conference website.
-We encourage all researchers and practitioners to submit their innovative work for poster or short paper presentation at EuroMPI 2023.
+We encourage all researchers and practitioners to submit their innovative work for poster or short paper presentation at EuroMPI/USA 2025.
 We look forward to your submissions and to seeing you in Bristol.</p>

 <h1>Important Dates</h1>